nlohmann/json/doc/mkdocs/docs/api/basic_json/basic_json.md

       and `last` belong to a `#!json null` value.
 In this case, the range `[first, last)` is undefined.
 8. /
 9. The function does not throw exceptions.

-## Exception safety

-1. Strong guarantee: if an exception is thrown, there are no changes to any JSON value.
-2. No-throw guarantee: this constructor never throws exceptions.
-3. Depends on the called constructor.
-For types directly supported by the library (i.e., all types for which no `to_json()` function was provided), strong guarantee holds: if an exception is thrown, there are no changes to any JSON value.
-4. Depends on the called constructor.
-For types directly supported by the library (i.e., all types for which no `to_json()` function was provided), strong guarantee holds: if an exception is thrown, there are no changes to any JSON value.
-5. Strong guarantee: if an exception is thrown, there are no changes to any JSON value.
-6. Strong guarantee: if an exception is thrown, there are no changes to any JSON value.
-7. Strong guarantee: if an exception is thrown, there are no changes to any JSON value.
-8. Strong guarantee: if an exception is thrown, there are no changes to any JSON value.
-9. No-throw guarantee: this constructor never throws exceptions.

 ## Complexity